ppilatso/ppilatso/README.md

 # Hi 👋 My name is Phenyo
-🔭 I’m currently working as currently working as a software developer.
+🔭 I’m a software developer.

 <br/>